chinchalinchin/being-and-death/docs/source/A0_appendix.md

 This translate roughly into the sentence: _there exists a set A such that for all x, x belongs to A or A is empty_.

-### Axiom of Separation
+### Axiom of Abstraction and Axiom of Separation

-In the first attempt to formalize the foundations of mathematics, before the concept of _sets_ was well defined in its lexicon, **Frege** proposed the following _axiom of separation_,
+In the first attempt to formalize the foundations of mathematics, before the concept of _sets_ was well defined in its lexicon, **Frege** proposed the following _axiom of abstraction_,

 (A1.1) `#A | [ @x | x ~ A <-> P(x) ]`